manishkatyan/bbb-optimize/README.md

 chown -hR turnserver:turnserver /etc/letsencrypt/live/turn.higheredlab.com/
 ```

-Ensure that `ufw` firewall on your Turn server allows the following ports: 80, 443, 3478, 5439, and 49152:65535/udp
+Ensure that the ufw firewall on your Turn server allows the following ports: 80, 443, 3478 and 49152:65535/udp.
+After running certbot, you can disable port 80.

 To make coturn automatically restart at reboot: `systemctl enable coturn`

 To start coturn server: `systemctl start coturn`

-To check the status of coturn server: `systemctl start coturn`
+To check the status of coturn server: `systemctl status coturn`

 To view logs in real-time: `journalctl -u coturn -f`